Portland Cenotaph

 The Portland Cenotaph is a war memorial located on the Isle of Portland, Dorset, England.
 It is situated at New Ground, looking down to Underhill of the island and overlooking Chesil Beach, as it stands in front of Portland Heights Hotel.
-The monument is dedicated to the local soldiers who died during both the First and Second World Wars.
+The monument is dedicated to the local service personnel who died during both the First and Second World Wars.
 It has been a Grade II Listed Monument since May 1993.